djkaty/Il2CppInspector/README.md

 ### Using plugins

 Plugins should be placed in the `plugins` folder in the same folder as `Il2CppInspector.exe`.
+Each plugin should be placed into its own sub-folder with any dependencies or configuration files needed.

 From the GUI you can enable and disable plugins, change the execution order and configure individual plugin settings via the _Manage plugins..._ button.